gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy fell silent.
-Private Thokmay had a polite but absent look on his face, just like the one Indy got when Grappa Gas started talking about how things had been in his day.
+Private Thokmay had a polite but absent look on his face, just like the one Indy got when Grappa Gas started talking about birdwatching.
 *It's probably not much compared to a real castle,* she thought glumly.
-Two-story houses with steep shingled roofs, little vegetable gardens nestled between logs laid parallel a stride apart—she imagined it must all seem pretty small compared to a city like Loghan-in-Loghan.
+Two-story houses with steep shingled roofs, little vegetable gardens nestled between log fences—she imagined it must all seem pretty small compared to a city like Loghan-in-Loghan.

-They walked in silence along the path next to the walls.
+They walked in silence along the path next to the wall.
-Ancient cobblestones showed through the hard-packed dirt in a few places.
+A few crusts of frost clung to the cobblestones that the sun still couldn't reach.
-Noxy scuffed crusts of frost off a few absentmindedly, wondering what else she could say.
+Noxy scuffed them absentmindedly, wondering what else she could say.

 Suddenly Thokmay stopped.